 Cotton is a popular material in the textile industry and the most used natural fiber for manufacturing cloth for our clothes.
 It accounts for 33% of all fibers used in textiles and is one of the world’s top cash crops5.
-Humans have applied the versatile natural fibre to many uses, from fashion to home furnishing and industrial applications.
+Humans have applied the versatile natural fiber to many uses, from fashion to home furnishing and industrial applications.

 Carbon emissions from cotton production amount to around 220 million metric tons yearly7.
 Regular cotton uses a considerable amount of synthetic fertilizers, which release nitrous oxide into the atmosphere.
-Nitrous oxide is a powerful greenhouse gas that is 310 times more potent than carbon dioxide.
+Nitrous oxide is a powerful greenhouse gas 310 times more potent than carbon dioxide.

 Other unsustainable practices like deforestation and heavy chemical use also contribute to greenhouse gas emissions.

 Cotton is water-intensive as a crop and in manufacturing.
 About 2,700 liters of water are needed to produce a single cotton t-shirt.
 That is enough drinking water for an individual for two and a half years.
 Dyed cotton fabrics look great, but dyeing fabrics consume about 5 trillion liters of water every year worldwide.
 About 20,000 liters of water is needed to produce a kilogram of cotton fiber.